modmore/docs/en/01_Commerce/v1/03_Front-end_Theming.md

 If it finds the requested template file, it stops there, otherwise it checks the next path.
 This means you only have to copy the templates you're actually customising; any others will simply fall back to the default.

+### Multiple theme inheritance

+As of Commerce v1.1, you can also define multiple comma-separated themes and theme paths.
+This is useful when combined with a [starter pack](https://www.modmore.com/commerce/extensions/theme-red/) or if you have a complex setup with multiple similar themes that still need specific overrides per context (see below).

+Themes and theme paths are checked in the order they are defined, so the left-most option is checked first.

+Assuming `commerce.theme` is set to `webshop, ctred` and `commerce.themes_path` is set to `{base_path}assets/templates/, {core_path}components/commercetheme_red/templates/`, Commerce will check for matching template files in the following order.

+1. `{base_path}assets/templates/webshop/`
+2. `{core_path}components/commercetheme_red/templates/webshop/`
+3. `{core_path}components/commerce/templates/webshop/`
+4. `{base_path}assets/templates/ctred/`
+5. `{core_path}components/commercetheme_red/templates/ctred/`
+6. `{core_path}components/commerce/templates/ctred/`
+7. `{core_path}components/commerce/templates/default/`

+Only paths that exist are included in the inheritance, of course.

 ### Different themes per Context

 With Contexts in MODX, you can use different Commerce themes for different contexts.
 To use this, create `commerce.theme` and/or `commerce.themes_path` context settings for the specific context.

 Note that the Commerce admin area will not use context-specific themes unless you specify the setting on the `mgr` context.
-We don't recommend making changes to the manager dashboard for now, to ensure things don't break in a weird way while we continue to evolve that.
+We don't recommend making changes to the manager dashboard, to ensure things don't break in a weird way while we continue to evolve that.

 ### Different themes for User (Groups)